saltstack/salt/doc/topics/windows/windows-package-manager.rst

 On older minions (older than 2015.8.0) this will copy the winrepo.p file down to the minion.
-On newer minions (2015.8.0 and newer) this will copy all the software definition files (.sls) down to the minion and then create the message pack file (``winrepo.p``) locally.
+On newer minions (2015.8.0 and newer) this will copy all the software definition files (.sls) down to the minion and then create the msgpack file (``winrepo.p``) locally.
 The reason this is done locally is because the jinja needs to be parsed using the minion's grains.

 .. important::
     Every time you modify the software definition files on the master, either by